COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsection{OBC-GEMM Core}

-The OBC-GEMM core consists of an array of $L$ LUTs each of size $K$, $L$ SA units, and $L$ PISO units each of size $K$ that handle bit-slices of inputs (or weights), as shown in Fig. \ref{fig3c}.
-The LUTs dynamically generate partial sums using adders and multiplexers for hardware acceleration of IPCs, while SA units efficiently combine these results.
-PISO units bit-serialize the inputs (or weights) to fit the data flow of the scheme A (or scheme B).
-A key optimization is a single dedicated adder that computes the offset and bias terms.
-This eliminates separate bias computation, reducing hardware complexity, and saving area and power.
+The OBC-GEMM core comprises $L$ LUTs of size $K$, $L$ SA units, and $L$ PISO units of size $K$ for handling input or weight bit-slices, as shown in Fig.~\ref{fig3c}.
+LUTs dynamically generate partial sums via adders and multiplexers, while SA units combine them efficiently.
+PISO units serialize inputs or weights to match the dataflow of Scheme A or B. A key optimization is a single adder for both offset and bias computation, eliminating separate bias logic and reducing hardware complexity, area, and power.